ycrc/ycrc.github.io/snippets/grace_partitions.md

 === "gpu_devel"

-    Use the gpu_devel partition to debug jobs that make use of GPUs, or to develop GPU-enabled code.
+    Use the gpu_devel partition to work interactively with GPUs, including Open OnDemand jobs.

     **Request Defaults**

     Unless specified, your jobs will run with the following options to `salloc` and `sbatch` options for this partition.